Atlas-OS/docs/docs/getting-started/post-installation/atlas-folder/optional-tweaks.md

 These are some optional tweaks that you can turn on.
 For example, you could change the old alt-tab to the new one or change the context menu.
 You can pick and choose how you like your Windows.

 All of the configuration files listed here are located in the `4.
 Optional Tweaks` folder.
 In the Atlas folder which is on the Desktop.
-If you deleted the folder, check [here](../../../faq-and-troubleshooting/common-questions/atlas-folder-missing.md) for how to find it/get it back.
+If you deleted the folder, check out [our guide to restore the Atlas folder](../../../faq-and-troubleshooting/common-questions/atlas-folder-missing.md).

 ## Alt-Tab